dalek-cryptography/curve25519-dalek/README.md

 messages) is available via the `batch` feature.
 It uses synthetic randomness, as noted above.
 Batch verification requires allocation, so this won't function in heapless settings.

-Batch verification is slightly faster with the `std` feature enabled, since it permits us to use `rand::thread_rng`.

-### Deterministic Batch Signature Verification

-The same notion of batch signature verification as above, but with purely deterministic randomness can be enabled via the `batch_deterministic` feature.